 Sweet potatoes are just amazing.
 You can bake them, fry them, roast them, enjoy them as jacket potatoes with as many elaborate fillings as you can think of, you can make sweet potato fries, you can blend them into soups.
-But, most importantly, you can use them in desserts!
+But, most importantly, you can use them in desserts, just like the below 5-ingredient vegan sweet potato and banana cookies!
 How does that work, you ask?
 Well, they’re sweet!
 And, people are starting to jump on the ‘vegetables-in-desserts’ bandwagon.
 A good friend of mine made a chocolate courgette cake once and it was one of the most indulgent and decadent chocolate cakes I have ever tasted.

 I often don’t have the right ingredients to hand for a particular recipe, so I end up improvising with what I’ve got in the fridge or pantry.
 The boys wanted some cookies and I wanted them to eat veg, so out came my trustee 1kg of sweet potatoes and I decided to put them to good use in some form of biscuit or cookie.

 Sweet potato was going to make up the main base of the cookie, but I either needed to mask the sweet potato taste or sweeten the overall flavour, otherwise, the boys wouldn’t eat them.
-So, I pulled in my natural sugar alternatives and tried to sweeten this bad boy up with as many natural flavours as I could.
-So, in went a banana, some raisins and some dates.
-I also wanted to make this cookie as wholesome as possible, so instead of using plain or self-raising flour, I went for oats, which I ground to a semi flour-like consistency and that also worked to beef up the mixture.
-I whizzed everything up in a food processor and OMG, I made sweet potato and banana cookies – they were good!
+So, I pulled in my natural sugar alternatives and tried to sweeten this bad boy up with as many natural sweeteners as I could.
+Hence, in went a banana, some raisins and some dates.
+I also wanted to make these vegan banana cookies as wholesome as possible, so instead of using plain or self-raising flour, I went for oats, which I ground to a semi flour-like consistency and they worked to beef up the mixture.
+I whizzed everything up in a food processor and OMG, I made 5-ingredient vegan sweet potato and banana cookies.
+And they were good!

 The ingredients my friends:

 The great thing about this recipe is that you can taste the sweet potato, but it’s not overbearing.
-The other natural sugars balance out the overall taste and texture and when you bite into it you get that gooey cookie consistency.
-So, it worked and I was so chuffed about that.
+The other natural sugars balance out the overall taste and texture and when you bite into them you get that gooey cookie consistency.
+So, it worked and I was so chuffed about that.;

 Recipes, Freebies and Tips every Sunday!